nostrdocs/colighter/README.md

 ### Packages

+- `nostrfn`: Shared library for Nostr types and utils
 - `nostrcollab`: Shared library for storing and interacting with data in collaborative document formats
 - `ui`: Shared React UI component library for building apps within the Colighter project
 - `eslint-config-custom`: Shared `eslint` configurations (includes `eslint-plugin-react` and `eslint-config-prettier`)